unyt-org/uix/docs/manual/09 Configuration.md

 Available experimental features:

 * `"embedded-reactivity"`: Enables compile-time reactivity features for JSX templates and the `$()` syntax
-* `"protect-pointers"`: Sets the `PROTECT_POINTERS` DATEX Runtime flag, which disables pointer read/write access for remote endpoints per default.
+* `"protect-pointers"`: Sets the `PROTECT_POINTERS` DATEX Runtime flag, which disables pointer read/write access for remote endpoints by default.
 Backend exports and pointers returned from backend functions are still publicly accessible by all endpoints.
 * `"indirect-references"`: Sets the `INDIRECT_REFERENCES` DATEX Runtime, which enables for indirect references to pointers from other pointers.
 * `"view-transitions"`: Enables [CSS view transitions](https://developer.mozilla.org/en-US/docs/Web/API/View_Transitions_API) for backend navigations and frontend navigations.
 <!-- * `"frontend-navigation"`: Enables the new frontend navigation system, which allows for client-side routing without full page reloads. -->